 from “Work and Entry (3)” in The Word Appears in the Flesh

-Normal spiritual life includes normal prayer, normal eating and drinking of God’s word, normal fellowship about truth, doing one’s duty in a normal way, and singing hymns of praise in a normal way.
-This kind of practice is very beneficial for entry into the truth and for change of disposition.
-Religious rites, however, are going through the motions, having no heart in the words, being shoddy and perfunctory, and hypocritical.
-All of these are exterior methods that dupe God.
-Performance of religious rites is divorced from reality, and does not have the slightest practicality.
-It is the mouth speaking only as a show for others, and has no effect at all.
-Normal spiritual life is completely based on reality.
-Union with reality gives rise to it, and even more it is sincerity that issues from the heart within.
-It therefore has considerable effects, and is accepted by God.
-Take for instance normal prayer.
-It starts from one’s own difficulties and issues forth from the needs of life.
-It represents the sincere urgencies of the inner being, and therefore gains the work of the Holy Spirit.
+A proper spiritual life includes properly praying, eating and drinking God’s word, fellowshiping on the truth, doing one’s duty, and singing hymns of praise.
+These practices are very beneficial for people’s entry into the truth and dispositional change.
+Religious rites, however, are merely going through the motions, not meaning what one says, and being shoddy, perfunctory, and hypocritical.
+All of these are superficial methods that dupe God.
+Performance of religious rites is divorced from reality and does not have the slightest reality—it is mouthing words merely for show, and is utterly ineffective.
+A proper spiritual life is completely based in reality; it comes about from being combined with reality, and moreover it is sincerity that comes from the heart, and as such, it is effective and is gladly accepted by God.
+Take, for instance, proper prayer: It issues forth from a person’s actual difficulties and issues forth from their needs in life.
+It represents the sincere urgencies of their inner being, and therefore gains the work of the Holy Spirit.
 Prayer in the context of religious rites, however, violates this principle.
-A person might casually utter a few prayers any time or any place without feeling, while he feels fed up and meaningless in his heart.
+A person might casually mouth a few lines of prayer any time or any place without meaning them, while in his heart he feels fed up and lacking in drive.
 How could he receive the work of the Holy Spirit?
-Clearly he does not want to pray yet he forces himself to pray.
-This is something that violates principle.
-Under normal circumstances, a person cannot always have prayer; rather, one can eat and drink the word of God when not praying, and can fellowship about the truth.
-This is because spiritual life cannot be regulated.
-It is only determined according to one’s own condition and actual needs.
-Only in this way is the result good.
-Genuine spiritual life is normal, and it happens when nature takes its course.
-It does not in the least consist of observing regulations, nor does it conduct rites.
-Religious rites are all regulations and man-made displays and are not seeking in earnest.
-That is why God calls them hypocritical.
-Normal spiritual life comes about because of experience of God’s work, and contains the union of the work of the Holy Spirit with action initiated by humans.
-Though this kind of spiritual life does not have regulations or rites, it truly brings concrete beneficial results.
-When you move from religious rites into normal spiritual life, you have entered onto the right track of belief in God.
+Clearly he does not want to pray yet he forces himself to do it—this is something that goes against principle.
+Under normal circumstances, a person cannot possibly be constantly praying; when not in prayer, one can eat and drink the word of God and can fellowship on the truth.
+This is because a spiritual life is something that cannot be regulated, but is only determined according to one’s own condition and actual needs.
+This is the only way to get good results.
+A genuine spiritual life is proper and it happens when things occur naturally.
+It does not in the least consist of observing regulations or conducting rites.
+Religious rites are all regulations and man-made shams; they don’t involve seeking in earnest.
+This is why God calls them hypocritical.
+A proper spiritual life comes about from undergoing God’s work, and is an amalgamation of the work of the Holy Spirit and action initiated by humans.
+Though there are no regulations or rites in this kind of spiritual life, it truly brings concrete beneficial results.
+When you shift from religious rites into a proper spiritual life, only then have you entered onto the right track of belief in God.

 from The Fellowship From the Above